-Nietzsche championed “Saying yes to life, even in its strangest and hardest problems,” as he writes in Ecce Homo (1900).
+Nietzsche championed “Saying yes to life even in its strangest and hardest problems,” as he writes in Twilight of the Idols (1889).
 This attitude was based on his belief that to be a yes-sayer – to affirm life, in all that has been, currently is, and will be – lends itself to health, vitality, strength, and power.
-Elsewhere in Ecce Homo, he states: “My formula for greatness in men is amor fati: that one wants nothing to be different, not forward, not backward, not in all eternity.
+In Ecce Homo (1908), he states: “My formula for greatness in men is amor fati: that one wants nothing to be different, not forward, not backward, not in all eternity.
 Not merely bear what is necessary, still less conceal it … but love it.”

 The opposite, meanwhile, of saying no to life – a rejection, turning away, resignation – Nietzsche saw as weak, unhealthy, and unnatural.
 This disgust towards life was pathological, a kind of sickness, he insisted.
 Nietzsche moreover disdained the outcomes of the Schopenhauerian rejection of life, including self-denial and pity, which he viewed as central to the Christian ethic, an ethic that degrades the human spirit.

 To be fully alive and human, according to Nietzsche, is to fully embrace all that life has to offer, no matter how stinging, harsh, and outrageous these offerings may be.
 As well as encouraging health, Nietzsche thought you cannot say yes to the pleasant without also affirming the unpleasant: “Did you ever say yes to a pleasure?
 Oh my friends, then you also said yes to all pain.
 All things are linked, entwined, in love with one another.”